SimranaSinha/Python_Projects/README.md

 5) Which mode (online or offline) has recived the maximum rating?
 6) Which type of restaurant received more offline orders, so that Zomato can provide customers with some good offers?

+# Project 4: Python_Code_Practice
+It includes all the basic to advance codes